-Anyone who has curly hair will tell you that it’s no easy business taking care of it.
-It’s delicate, to begin with.
+Anyone who has curly hair will tell you that it’s no accessible business taking care of it.
+It’s delicate to begin.
 But then there are a ton of other things that you need to think about when chalking out a routine for it.
-Because it curls and coils, natural oils don’t travel down the full length of your curly hair, meaning it is often left low on moisture and dehydrated.
+Because of its curls and coils, natural oils don’t travel down the full length of your curly hair, meaning it is often left low on moisture and dehydrated.
 Then there’s the fact that it is easily affected by humidity, more prone to frizz than straight hair, and split ends are a nightmare!
 So, it must come as no surprise to you that your curly hair needs extra doses of tender loving care.
-You need to come up with a kickass hair care routine pronto and that’s what I’m here to help you out with.
+You need to come up with a kickass hair care routine pronto, and that’s what I’m here to help you out.
 So here are the most tried, tested, and proven curly hair tips that you need to try out to give your curly hair the attention it deserves.

 3 Ways To Take Care Of Naturally Curly Hair